Glossar Information Security and Data Protection

 Pharming is a phishing variant in which a user who wants to visit a certain website is redirected unnoticed to the manipulated server of the attacker.
 Here, too, data is tapped and accounts are abused with their help.

-Phishing is the term used for e-mails that purport to come from a known person (e.g., the head of the service unit of HR Administration) or another trustworthy institution (e.g., TU.it) and redirect the recipient through a link in the e-mail to a fake, but often very credible-looking website on which he or she is usually supposed to "confirm" his or her access data, but by which he or she actually passes on his or her access data to unauthorized persons in the first place.
+Phishing is the term used for e-mails that purport to come from a known person (e.g., the head of the service unit of HR Administration) or another trustworthy institution (e.g., Campus IT) and redirect the recipient through a link in the e-mail to a fake, but often very credible-looking website on which he or she is usually supposed to "confirm" his or her access data, but by which he or she actually passes on his or her access data to unauthorized persons in the first place.
 Depending on the associated service, these compromised accounts are then used to send spam mails, hack IT systems, make purchases or even transfer money.

 Phoraging is the process of assembling detailed profiles of individuals from tiny bits of information obtained from various sources (social media, phishing attacks, computer viruses).
 The data is then misused for a targeted attack.